chrisly42/cajon-plugin/README.md

 #### V1.11 (03-Oct-20) Day of German Unity Edition
 - Now is being built with JDK 11 (with Java 8 target).
-- Updated various dependencies and AssertJ 3.17.2.
+- Updated various dependencies (Kotlin 1.40.10) and AssertJ 3.17.2.
-- Fixed the ImplicitAssertionInspection that broke the plugin with IntelliJ 2020.3 EAP as reported by Frédéric Thomas.
+- Fixed the ImplicitAssertion inspection that broke the plugin with IntelliJ 2020.3 EAP as reported by Frédéric Thomas.
 Thanks!
 - Added new singleElement() from AssertJ >= 3.17.0 to ImplicitAssertionInspection.
 - Added several cases for ```hasSizeGreaterThan/LessThan/OrEqualTo()``` for EnumerablesEmpty inspection.
+- Added inversion of boolean conditions inside ```isEqualTo()``` and ```isNotEqualTo()``` for InvertedBooleanCondition inspection.

 #### V1.10 (31-Jul-20) Friday the 31st Edition
 - Updated libraries to the latest versions (including AssertJ 3.16.1 and Kotlin 1.40-rc).